What are nasal polyps?

 - Aspirin desensitization therapy, if appropriate

-What are the complications of nasal polyps?
+What are possible complications of nasal polyps?

 Nasal polyps sometimes cause problems.
 Sinus infections are common complications.
 These infections may come back often and become long-lasting (chronic).
 If you get a bacterial infection, you may need treatment with antibiotics.